 I've encountered teachers who don't like assigning homework while others are consistently handing out assignments like it is going out of style.
-Teachers have opposed homework because of the irritation of students simply not submitting it, except for those A and B students, the extra headache of finding meaningful material that students can take on at home, and the frustration of more paper work.
+Teachers who are opposed to the idea do so because of the irritation of students simply not submitting it, except for those A and B students, the extra headache of finding meaningful material that students can take on at home, and the frustration of more work to grade.
 Other teachers assign it to fulfill school policy and/or parental request.
-Truthfully, teachers hate assigning it and students hate doing it.
+Truthfully, many teachers would rather not assign it and the majority of students can live without it.

 We must keep in mind that homework is almost always the least weighted category; it comes last to tests, quizzes, classwork, and participation.
 Many school districts have banned grading the actual homework assignment, as it should be, but grade it as a pass (submitting it) or fail (not submitting it).
 Students are not penalized for wrong answers but receive credit for completing it.
 So is it really important?